typescript-eslint/typescript-eslint/docs/development/CUSTOM_RULES.md

       },
     };
   },
-  name: "uppercase-first-declarations",
+  name: 'uppercase-first-declarations',
   meta: {
     docs: {
       description:
-        "Function declaration names should start with an upper-case letter.",
+        'Function declaration names should start with an upper-case letter.',
-      recommended: "warn",
+      recommended: 'warn',
     },
     messages: {
-      uppercase: "Start this name with an upper-case letter.", },
+      uppercase: 'Start this name with an upper-case letter.', },
-    type: "suggestion",
+    type: 'suggestion',
     schema: [],
   },
   defaultOptions: [],